jayjaybillings/fire/tpls/README.md

+## Note on Licenses for Third Party Libraries

 This directory holds the Third Party Libraries (TPLs) that are used by Fire.
 Each directory contains the original distribution of the TPL as well as a VERSION.txt file that describes the version and source for the TPL.
 This extra